Hours: M - TH: 9:00 am - 4:00 pm

 - Please allow 2–3 business days (from the day UB receives your form) for processing.

-- A nonrefundable Non-Matriculation Processing Fee of $25 will be applied to the student’s bill upon registration.
-Each time the student registers as a non-matriculated student following a break in registration, a $25 nonrefundable processing fee will be applied.
+- A non-refundable non-degree seeking processing fee of $25 will be applied to the student’s bill upon registration.
+Each time the student registers as a non-degree seeking student following a break in registration, a $25 non-refundable processing fee will be applied.

-- Once your form is processed, you will receive an email with information on how to retrieve your UBITName and password, which you will need to register using your HUB Student Center (see How to Register).
-See dates below regarding Non-Matriculated (Non-Degree Seeking) student eligibility for registration.
+- Once your form is processed, you will receive an email with information on how to retrieve your UBITName and One-Time Password, which you will need to register using your HUB Student Center (see How to Register).
+See dates below regarding Non-Degree Seeking (Non-Matriculated) student eligibility for registration.

 - Once you are registered, your class schedule will be available in your HUB Student Center (via MyUB.
 (A UBITName and Password are required.)

 Registration Information for Non-Degree Seeking (Non-Matriculated)

 For important registration dates that have academic and financial implications (i.e., last day for all new UB students to register without a late fee, last day to drop courses without financial penalty, and last day to add courses without academic penalty) visit the Student Calendar.

 View Class Schedule information.

 In accordance with New York State Public Health Law, UB requires that all students (including non-degree seeking students) born on or after January 1, 1957 provide proof of immunity against measles, mumps, and rubella.
 The state also requires that all students receive information about meningococcal disease and have made an informed decision about whether or not to receive immunization against meningococcal disease.
 You will not be allowed to register for classes until you have fulfilled these requirements.
 To learn more, visit http://health.buffalo.edu/immunization.php.